KutayKoray/kutish/README.md

 - Lexical analysis and parsing techniques
 - Process and file descriptor management
 - Signal handling and terminal control
-- Modular, clean, and maintainable C code under strict 42 Norminette
+- Modular, clean, and maintainable C code under strict 42 norms

 minishell builds a solid foundation for understanding how shells and operating systems work at a deeper level — preparing students for more complex projects.